OGR Bike Mag

 Eventful travel

-If you’re more of a fitness freak than a foodie, here are two spring events that will kickstart your summer race calendar.
+If you’re more of a fitness freak than a foodie, there's one spring event that will kickstart your summer race calendar.

-If that sounds too tame, then there’s also True West (7 - 10 December), an adventure race in which teams raft, mountain bike, hike and navigate their way through the Southern Alps.
-The second event since it was renamed and permanently relocated to the West Coast wilderness, True West 2023 will take place around Hokitika and promises an epic adventure in some of Aotearoa’s most breath-taking backcountry.
+If that sounds too tame, then you could wait a bit until the True West rolls around (20 - 23 February 2025).
+In this wilderness adventure race, teams raft, mountain bike, hike and navigate their way through the Southern Alps.
+True West 2025 will start at Haast and promises an epic adventure in some of Aotearoa’s most breath-taking backcountry.